SceneDiff: A Benchmark and Method for Multiview Object Change Detection: SceneDiff Benchmark

-SceneDiff~(Fig.~\ref{fig:multi_view}) is distinguished from other benchmarks in requiring {\em object-level} change detection across views in videos of {\em diverse, real-world scenes} with {\em different viewpoints} (Tab.~\ref{tab:dataset_comp}).
-It contains $350$ video sequence pairs and $1009$ annotated objects across two subsets.
-The \textit{Varied} subset~(\textit{SD-V}) contains 200 sequence pairs collected in a wide variety of daily indoor and outdoor scenes, and the \textit{Kitchen} subset~(\textit{SD-K}) contains 150 sequence pairs from the HD-Epic dataset~\cite{Perrett2025HDEPICAH} with changes that naturally occur during cooking activities.
-For each video pair, we record all changed objects' attributes, including object names, sizes, and deformability, and annotate their full segmentation masks in all visible frames.
-Each object is categorized with a change status: \textit{Added}, \textit{Removed}, or \textit{Moved}.
-We avoid capturing dynamic objects, such as people and pets, and ensure no motion is depicted in all sequences.
+SceneDiff (Fig.~\ref{fig:multi_view}) contains $350$ video sequence pairs and $1009$ annotated objects across the \textit{Varied} and \textit{Kitchen} subsets.
+The \textit{Varied} subset~(\textit{SD-V}) contains 200 sequence pairs collected by 7 people in a wide variety of daily indoor and outdoor scenes (Fig.~\ref{fig:scene_example}), and the \textit{Kitchen} subset~(\textit{SD-K}) contains 150 sequence pairs from the HD-Epic dataset~\cite{Perrett2025HDEPICAH} with changes that naturally occur during cooking activities.
+For each video pair, we record all changed object attributes, including object names, change types (\texttt{Added}, \texttt{Removed}, or \texttt{Moved}), and deformability, and annotate their full segmentation masks in all visible frames.
+In total, the sequence collection, tool development, and annotation required approximately 160, 30, 60 hours respectively.
+To avoid ambiguity, we avoid capturing objects that are moving within a single sequence, so that all changes are across sequences.
 An overview of the dataset characteristics is presented in Fig.~\ref{fig:dataset_stat}, including the distribution of changed objects per video, duration of video sequences, and object attributes (size, deformability, and category).
-Our validation set, intended for training or hyperparameter tuning, is 50 video pairs per subset, and the test set is the remaining 250 pairs.
+Our validation set, intended for training or hyperparameter tuning, is 50 video pairs per subset, and the test set is the remaining 250 pairs, with all pairs from the same physical scene placed in the same split.